pkulchenko/ZeroBraneStudio/features.md

 **Multi-cursor editing**
 Select and edit at multiple cursor positions at the same time using `Ctrl/Cmd-Click` and `Ctrl/Cmd-Select`.

+**Function outline**
+Review and navigate all functions (and their parameters) defined in the current file, including anonymous ones.

 **Small**
 With the Windows and OSX installation packages being less than 5MB, it is one of the smallest if not _the smallest_ fully featured IDE.